MicrosoftDocs/sql-docs/docs/xquery/xquery-expressions.md

 ---
 title: "XQuery Expressions | Microsoft Docs"
-description: View information about XQuery expressions including descriptions of each type of expression and how to use them. ms.custom: "" ms.date: "08/10/2016" ms.prod: sql
+description: View information about XQuery expressions that includes descriptions of each type of expression and how to use them. ms.custom: "" ms.date: "08/10/2016" ms.prod: sql